The old model of advertising is broken. Why? Because it’s too crowded out there. As Tony explains at Business Mastery:

 But even more than that, there is a certain kinetic energy that builds around your brand when you are buzzing through the veins of social media.
 Whatever platform it is – Facebook, Instagram, Twitter or Snapchat – when you are relevant in social media, you become relevant to the customer.

-Influencers can help bolster this electricity around your brand.
-They can give you access to a more targeted demographic, grow your social media following, drive SEO value and add a new breadth of content that ultimately gives your brand a wider reach.
+Influencers can help create this electricity around your brand.
+They can give you access to a more targeted demographic, grow your social media following, drive SEO value and add content that ultimately gives your brand a wider reach.

-Influencers are thought leaders, so when they tout your product or service, people listen and engage, which can also bring a sense of community to your brand.
+What is influencer marketing?
+At its core, it’s harnessing the power of thought leaders who, when they tout your product or service, people listen to and engage with, bringing a sense of community to your brand.
 This can be difficult to do if you don’t have a strong regional, offline presence (e.g., brick-and-mortar stores and industry events), so engaging with influencers can be extremely worth it if you’re lacking physical storefronts.
 That feeling of community then allows everyone to collectively experience the vision you are trying to put forth, and in some cases, adopt it as their own so it becomes a shared vision.

 Influencer marketing may be all the hype right now, but it’s still a little like the Wild West.
 It’s changing all the time.
 Here’s a cautionary tale to explain that: Remember the popular YouTube creator PewDiePie?
 He was one of the biggest influencers in the video world (he has over 54 million subscribers), and he also found himself at the center of a major controversy when Disney’s Maker Studios and Google’s Preferred advertising program cut ties after he posted videos people felt were anti-Semitic.